GoogleChrome/developer.chrome.com/site/en/blog/one-time-permissions/index.md

 Chrome UX teams tested multiple layout and string variations before settling on the vertical three-button layout.
 User feedback indicated that a layout similar to mobile UIs provides safer outcomes and better expectation match.
 We think that this is partly due to users being already familiar with this pattern.

 <figure>
-{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/wthfyv9PF4DUz5XnBbgk.jpg", alt="Permission prompt for an Android app", width="336", height="674" %}
+{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/wthfyv9PF4DUz5XnBbgk.jpg", alt="Permission prompt for an Android app.", width="336", height="674" %}
   <figcaption>
   Permission prompt for an Android app, with three options presented in vertically-stacked buttons, including a one-time permission.
 Source: https://developer.android.com/training/location/permissions.
   </figcaption>